ankitrathore25/academic-kickstart/content/project/searchEngine/index.md

 ---
-title: Search Engine for Cellphones & Accessories on Amazon
+title: Search Engine for Cellphones Amazon
 summary: A search engine built in Python which search cellphone from a dataset of 30,000+ items in dataset.

 tags: